 The Fernie & District Historical Society is a vibrant, community-based organization dedicated to recording and presenting our history so we can understand, communicate and preserve the uniqueness of our community.
 Between 2009 and 2014, the Society, with the support of 55 volunteers and 22 local businesses generated over $565,000 to rehabilitate and restore the Home Bank building located at 491 Victoria (2nd) Avenue in the heart of historic downtown Fernie, as well as develop and install its ongoing core exhibit, This Is Our Fernie, on the main floor.

 The Museum now has shifted its focus from capital development to community engagement, enhancing the visitor experience to Fernie and making our collections as broadly accessible to the public as possible.
-We are excited that the Museum has seen its visitation grow from 8,519 in 2008 at the temporary location to 17,000 for 2014 to 19,000 (projected) for 2015.
+We are excited that the Museum has seen its visitation grow from 8,519 in 2008 at the temporary location to 20,012 in 2016.